jmlweb/reactponsive/README.md

 ## AliasProvider

-Just wrap your app with `AliasProvider` to keep your mind sane.
+Just wrap your app with `AliasProvider` to keep your mind sane 😸

 The value must be a valid [media query string](https://developer.mozilla.org/es/docs/CSS/Media_queries).